kayway/kayway.github.io/_posts/2019-07-21-RoboBear-Character.md

 ## Body

-{% include gallery-body caption="Full body sculpture in blender." %}
+{% include galleryBody caption="Full body sculpture in blender." %}

 Just started with a large ball and worked from there for the body.
 This wasn't the best idea of a framework but luckily I managed and even made the limbs from the ball as well except for the hands, feet and head.